 Our International BSc Degree programmes (BSc Honours Degree in Digital Technology, Design and Innovation and BSc Degree in Digital Technology and Design) are one year, part-time, online and accessible worldwide.
 All participants gain expertise and extensive experience working in international cross-functional virtual-teams.
 Participants work on real-life digital projects with our international industry partners and graduate with advanced skills in problem-solving, decision-making, and design-thinking.
 This programme produces professionals for digital industries in a wide variety of roles including:

-Digital Skills Academy is focused on developing industry-ready talent through degree programmes that are closely aligned with the current and future needs of industry.
+Digital Skills is focused on developing industry-ready talent through degree programmes that are closely aligned with the current and future needs of industry.
 In short, we help your existing employees achieve degrees in digital skills, so you can transform the digital capabilities of your corporate teams, and deliver an excellent digital experience for your customers.